Back to Blog

 Standard payment structures in India include:

-• Milestone-based: Payments tied to deliverables (e.g., 20% upfront, 30% at design completion, 30% at development completion, 20% at launch).
+• Milestone-based: Payments tied to deliverables, for example 20% upfront, 30% at design completion, 30% at development completion, and 20% at launch.
 This is the safest structure for clients.

 • Monthly billing: Common for dedicated team models.
 You pay a fixed monthly fee for the team.

-• 50-50 split: 50% upfront, 50% on delivery.
-Common for smaller projects but riskier because you have limited leverage after the first payment.
+• 50-50 split: Half upfront, half on delivery.
+Common for smaller projects, but riskier since you have limited leverage after the first payment.

 Never pay 100% upfront.
-Any company demanding full payment before work begins is a significant risk.
-The standard is 20-30% upfront with the remainder tied to milestones.
+Any company demanding full payment before work begins is a serious risk.
+The standard is 20-30% upfront, with the rest tied to milestones.

 NDA and Intellectual Property

-This is critical and often overlooked.
+This step is critical and often skipped.
 Before sharing your idea in detail, sign a mutual NDA.
-More importantly, ensure the development agreement explicitly states that all intellectual property, including source code, designs, documentation, and any work product, transfers to you upon payment.
-This should cover:
+More importantly, make sure the development agreement states clearly that all intellectual property transfers to you upon payment.
+This includes source code, designs, documentation, and any other work product.
+Confirm the contract covers:

 • Full source code ownership and access to repositories